iKirtesh/microservices-learning-path/README.md

 ---

 Welcome to the Microservices Learning Path!
-This guide will help you understand and implement microservices architecture through practical examples and projects.
+This comprehensive guide will help you master microservices architecture through structured learning modules and practical patterns.

 ## 📚 Learning Topics